The first responses to Houses of Civil War America, due November 4 from LIttle, Brown:

-Having just finished writing Houses of Civil War America — as I post this, barely an hour has passed since I pressed the send button to dispatch the last of the two-hundred-odd captions to my editor at Little, Brown & Company — I can look forward, as well as back over my shoulder.
+Having recently finished writing Houses of Civil War America — the book is being designed as I post this, readied for fall publication — I can look forward, as well as back over my shoulder.

 I A M R E A D Y T O L E C T U R E , T O T H I N K A L O U D A B O U T T H E C I V I L W A R.

-The year 2013 has been a busy one, as my travels to talk about earlier books and to research this one have taken me to more than a dozen states, from Louisiana to New Hampshire, from Kentucky to South Carolina.
-Most recently, I’ve been to Saint Louis and to Auburn, New York.
-Both were enjoyable adventures, to the Saint Louis Art Museum and to the William Henry Seward House Historic Museum.
+The year 2014 was indeed a busy one, as my travels to talk about earlier books and to research this one took me to more than a dozen states, from Louisiana to New Hampshire, from Kentucky to South Carolina.
+The last of my trips, to Saint Louis and to Auburn, New York, in the autumn, were among the most enjoyable adventures, to the Saint Louis Art Museum and to the William Henry Seward House Historic Museum.

 In an odd way, the last stop (recall that Henry Seward was Abraham Lincoln’s Secretary of State) reminded me how far in historical terms I’ve traveled in recent years.
 I recognize now I came to my Civil War project with a significant educational shortfall.
 School-boy dynamics being what were in my high school days, my status as a basketball player meant I didn’t have to work very hard in U.S. History to get a good grade (the teacher doubled as varsity coach).
 Thus, I’m embarrassed to say, I came away with a rather imperfect understanding of the Civil War.